semgrep/semgrep-docs/docs/managing-findings.md

 # Semgrep CI

-[Semgrep CI](semgrep-ci.md), designed to continuously scan commits and builds, improves on Semgrep CLI findings to track the lifetime of an individual finding.
+[Semgrep CI](semgrep-ci.md), designed to continuously scan commits and builds, improves on Semgrep findings to track the lifetime of an individual finding.
 A Semgrep CI finding is defined by a 4-tuple:

 ```
 (rule ID, file path, syntactic context, index)